DUNE-DAQ/docs/docs/packages/daq-release/onboarding_page.md

 ## Next steps

-Read the introduction to DUNE DAQ software at the top of the [official documentation](https://dune-daq-sw.readthedocs.io/en/latest/)
+Read the introduction to DUNE DAQ software at the top of the [official documentation](https://dune-daq-sw.readthedocs.io/en/latest/) as well as the useful day-to-day setup info provided in the `daqconf` package wiki [here](https://github.com/DUNE-DAQ/daqconf/wiki/Instructions-for-setting-up-an-FD-development-software-area).